garbageplanet/frontend/README.md

 ### TODO

+#### Bottom panel
+- [ ] any media displayed in the bottom panel should take the width of its parent `<div>`
+- [x] fetch thumbnails from imgur instead of raw images
+- [x] make dropdown menu display their content
+- [ ] implement templates for the contents of the bottom panel
+- [ ] vertical scroll inside each column that is independant of other columns scroll
+- [ ] set (orientation:portrait) rules

+#### Map actions
+- [x] fix click unsaved marker behavior
+- [ ] make alert as warnings
+- [ ] implement editing system for map features
+- [ ] implement leaflet.draw and leaflet.measurables for polyline and polygons

 ### General coding, coding style, code review
 - [ ] make the code overall less redundant
 - [ ] implement templating for i18n